CarpetAI/carpetai-rrwebrecorder/README.md

 ### useSessionRecorder Hook

-A React hook that provides more control over the recording process.
+A React hook that provides session recording state and control functions.

 #### Returns